-- If you wish to submit a paper for possible publication in Open Inquiry Archive, please send the Editors a short Letter of Inquiry via email.
+- If you wish to submit a paper for possible publication in Open Inquiry Archive, please send the Editors a short Letter of Inquiry via our contact form or emailing us.
 Please include your paper’s topic, a brief abstract (150-200 words), contact information, author academic background, and current title and affiliation, if applicable.
 Please do not submit full papers prior to communicating with an Editor.

 Open Inquiry Archive publishes papers on culture and the arts, and especially pieces that explore areas that cross disciplinary boundaries, or that offer new insights into aspects of the author’s own discipline and beyond.
 Articles that examine or reframe topics in new ways, or that explore connections between areas that are usually treated separately, or that offer reasoned critiques of prevailing perspectives are among the types of work that will be considered.
 Papers treating topics in the humanities, arts, and social sciences are welcome.
 Some articles may have been presented previously in a conference or symposium setting, while others may have not before been made public.
 The ultimate aim is to further scholarly investigation and foster dialogue.